 The only way to get to Lago di Sorapis is to hike.
 But what a hike it is.
 The turquoise lake nestled under imposing mountains is accessible by narrow ledges on stunning paths.
 Here’s what you need to know.

-Set on a remote ledge, backed by the towering 3,200-metre Mount Sorapis, the turquoise lake of Lago di Sorapis is a stunning destination.
-Its beauty rivalling the famous Lago di Braies.
+Set on a remote ledge, backed by the towering 3,200-metre Mount Sorapis, the turquoise lake of Lago di Sorapis is a stunning destination in the Dolomites.

-The hike to Lago di Sorapis begins from the car park at Passo Tre Croci, which is 10 kilometres from Cortina d’Ampezzo, one of our favourite hiking destinations in the Alps.
+Both hikes begin from the car park at Passo Tre Croci, which is 10 kilometres from Cortina d’Ampezzo.

 BY CAR

 It’s a short drive (20 minutes) from Cortina to Passo Tre Croci.
-There is free parking by the side of the road or in a small car park outside an old hotel near the start of the trail.
+There is free parking available along the side of the SR48 road between the Rifugio Baita Son Zuogo and the Lago di Sorapis trailhead; we have marked the locations on the map below.

 BY BUS

 From Passo Tre Croci, the route to the lake is via Path 215.
-It is clearly marked from the road (see our map) and easy to follow.
-It is 5.7 km long and takes about 2 hours.
+It is clearly marked from the road and easy to follow.

 The walk begins gently, cutting through a pine forest.
 The peaks of Monte Cristallo and Piz Popena emerge through the foliage.